HughG/impact-estimation-toy/.junie/guidelines.md

 - OS: Windows.
 Use PowerShell syntax in commands; use backslashes in paths.

 ## Testing Strategy
+- Run tests using the built-in "run_test" tool, so that user confirmation is not needed.
 - Tests should reference one or more requirement IDs in comments, if they're high-level enough; class-level and/or method-level ID references as appropriate.
 - Prefer TDD: write tests before implementation, create commits with just the failing tests, then a separate commit with the implementation.
 It's fine to add more than one failing test in a single commit, and it's okay not to fix all failing tests in a single commit, as long as you don't break any which were passing before.
   - ALWAYS commit the failing tests first!